 Meyer Eidelson Storyteller/Performer, Social Commentator, Author, Entertainer will facilitate our next Talking on our next Tuesday meeting on the topic of our indigenous History.
 Meyer has written over 14 books and published a number of others as the publishing coordinator of the St Kilda Historical Society.

 “I tell the stories of special, often secret places in Melbourne and try to seek out the unique memories and lives of people who lived in those places.
 My passion for local history led me to walking tours which I see as a theatre of the street that puts people, place and memory on the stage.
 I love the dictum of Herman Hesse: “Every person is more than themselves.
 He or she represents the special, the unique meeting point in which converges the world’s events once, just once and never again.
 Therefore every story of every person is important, eternal and holy.”
-As a naturalist I have also had a lifelong pursuit of knowledge about indigenous culture which I feel is the key to the truth about the Australian landscape”
+As a naturalist I have also had a lifelong pursuit of knowledge about Indigenous culture which I feel is the key to the truth about the Australian landscape”

-Coordinator Beth Weizman
+Coordinator Beth Weizman speaking events